 The loss allowances for financial assets other than equity investments are based on assumptions about risk of default and expected loss rates.
 The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.
-The receivable balances of the Company relate to a loan to parent company (Note 18.2) and hence the Company is not exposed to significant credit risk.
+The receivable's balance of the Company (amounted to €43,000) relate to account receivable from parent (Note 17.1) and hense the Company is not exposed to significant credit risk.